-2019: Made his first career NFL start in Week 8...Has appeared in all 10 contests, totaling 24 tackles (19 solo), one interception and four passes defensed...Recorded his first career interception in Week 11.
+2019: Made his first career NFL start in Week 8...Has appeared in all nine contests, totaling 19 tackles (14 solo) and two passes defensed.

 College: Played three seasons at Clemson, appearing in 41 games with 26 starts, totaling 93 tackles, including 4.5 for loss, four interceptions, 12 passes defensed and one forced fumble...Named a second-team All-ACC selection in 2018 and an All-ACC honorable mention in 2017...Helped Clemson capture two National Championships in 2016 and 2018...
 Earned 2018 College Football Playoff National Championship Defensive MVP honors after recording six tackles, one sack, one interception and one forced fumble in a victory against No.1 Alabama.